-Yet Netflix’s sensational take on the life-story of Pablo Escobar has once again shone a light on this dark yet fascinating chapter in Colombia’s history.
+Netflix’s sensational take on the life-story of Pablo Escobar has once again shone a light on this dark yet fascinating chapter in Colombia’s history.
 Narcos manages (quite superbly we might add) to capture the decades-long love-hate relationship Colombians had with Pablo Escobar, arguably the most famous and enigmatic Colombian who ever lived.
+But, who was Pablo Escobar, and is the show an accurate portrayal?

 Who was Pablo Escobar?

 One of the most infamous drug lords in history, Pablo Escobar was the kingpin of Colombia’s Medellin Cartel, a colossal cocaine syndicate which he reigned over with an iron fist and loaded gun throughout the 1980s.
-At the height of his criminal career, he was one of the world’s richest criminals and used to rake in an estimated USD 20 billion a year.
+At the height of his criminal career (which you can see more about here), he was one of the world’s richest criminals and used to rake in an estimated USD 20 billion a year.
 It is also estimated that 80% of the cocaine smuggled into the US, during his entire reign, was supplied by his cartel.

 So powerful was he at the height of his glory that he was able to challenge the government on many fronts and even avoided an extradition attempt by the US government.
 In his native Colombia, Escobar is still very much a polarizing figure.
 On the one hand, he was feared as a psychopathic killer of enemies but on the other, he was the most beloved and generous Robin Hood the poor ever had in their corner.
 No matter what outsiders think of Escobar, and even 20-odd years after his grandiose demise, his story is still very much embedded into the psyche of Colombians.